DevExpress/XAF-Blazor-Kubernetes-example/README.md

 * a `Dockerfile` that helps you publish an app to a Linux container, and a version for a Windows container (`Dockerfile.win`)
 * *.yaml files that help you deploy an app to a Kubernetes cluster with a Microsoft SQL Server database engine container, Horizontal Pod Autoscaler, and Ingress

-The following diagram illustrates the cluster architecture:
+The following diagram illustrates the cluster’s architecture:

 ![Cluster diagram](/images/cluster-diagram.png)